 As part of our efforts to support and encourage the next generation in study, careers and volunteering in international agricultural research, the Crawford Fund proudly supports our Student Awards.
 These awards have been developed specifically to enable university students to gain valuable experience and expertise by bringing an international component to their studies and research.

 In NSW, applications are invited from honours and postgraduate students interested in gaining international agricultural research experience in developing countries, with a maximum of $5,000 awarded.
-We strongly recommend you read this general background information before you start your online application.
+We strongly recommend you read this general background information before you start your online application and we encourage you to contact the Coordinator (listed in the background document) for any clarification you may need.
 The short online application form will require you to attach a brief CV, the signatures of, or a supporting note from, the authorised officers approving your application, and details of at least one referee.

 Apply online here, and take a look at the suggested reporting guidelines for an idea of what is expected once the experience is over.